Adding name to house deed without consent. This reader wants to know if it’s legal for someone to put your name on a deed without your knowledge.

-If, on the other hand, you’re asking whether someone can put your name on a deed to try to transfer your ownership in a piece of property, that document would need your signature.
-If it does not have your signature, it would not transfer your interestInterest is money charged for the use of borrowed funds.
-Usually expressed as an interest rate, it is the percentage of the total loan charged annually for the use of the funds..
+On the other hand, if you’re asking whether someone can put your name on a deed to try to transfer your ownership in a piece of property, that document would need your signature.
+If it does not have your signature, it would not transfer your interest.

 If the signature is forged, you would still be the owner of the property but would have a mess on your hands trying to prove the illegal transfer, among other issues.
 For real property to be transferred, generally there must be a document that transfers title from the current owner to the new owner.
 That document must be signed by all owners of that property.

 In some cases, a property can be transferred by court order or other legal mechanisms that would not require the owner to sign the deed.
 For practical purposes, however, most real estate transfers are undertaken with all of the current owners executing the document that will transfer ownership of real estate from them to a new owner.

 More on Topics Related to Deed and Title Matters

 What Happens to My Taxes When I Use a Quitclaim Deed to Transfer Property?

 Can a Deed Be Transferred If There Isn’t a Will?

 Quit Claim Deed Vs. Warranty Deed To Transfer Property Ownership From Father to Son

 will it be legal to add a son or daughter to a deed without the spousal approval if kid was from a different marriage.